 The Trust will make a distribution to each Unitholder on a quarterly basis.
 For each quarter ending March 31, June 30 and September 30, the Manager will distribute an amount it deems appropriate.
 Such quarterly distributions (for March 31, June 30 and September 30) will be irrevocably payable as of the applicable Calculation Date on the Units outstanding on such Calculation Date, and will be paid in arrears on or before the 15th day following the end of the quarter to which the distribution relates.
-The distribution to be made in respect of the December 31 year end (the "Final Year End Distribution") will equal 100% of the Trust's net income and net realized capital gains for the year, less the aggregate distributions made in respect of any previous Calculation Date in that year and any reserves that the Manager deems appropriate.
+The distribution to be made in respect of the December 31 year-end will be payable on the Units outstanding on the December Calculation Date (the "Final Year End Distribution") and will equal 100% of the Taxable Income for the year, less the aggregate distributions made in respect of any previous Calculation Date in that year and any reserves that the Manager deems appropriate.

-The Final Year End Distribution will equal the Trust's net income and net realized capital gains for the applicable Series, less the aggregate distributions made in respect of any previous Calculation Date in that year and any reserves that the Manager deems appropriate, for the year.
+The Final Year End Distribution will equal the Taxable Income for the applicable Series, less the aggregate distributions made in respect of any previous Calculation Date in that year and any reserves that the Manager deems appropriate, for the year.
 The Final Year End Distribution will be made in two payments.
 The first payment for the Final Year End Distribution will be made on or before January 15 following the year end in an amount determined in the same manner as the March, June and September distributions.
 The second payment of the Final Year End Distribution will be paid in arrears not later than March 15 following the year end.
+For greater certainty, if a Unitholder redeems Units prior to the December Calculation Date, such Unitholder will not receive a Final Year End Distribution on those Units so redeemed.
+The Trust will distribute the aggregate Final Year End Distribution to only those Unitholders who are Unitholders of record as of the December Calculation Date.

 Subject to a Unitholder's election to receive distributions partially or wholly in Units, distributions by the Trust will be paid in cash.
-If, in any taxation year of the Trust, the Trust's Taxable Income is in excess of its cash distributions to Unitholders for that year, the Final Year End Distribution payable to the Unitholders may, at the option of the Manager, include a distribution of additional Units (including fractions thereof) of such Series of Units having a value reflecting the amount, in whole or in part, of such excess.
+If, in any taxation year of the Trust, the Taxable Income is in excess of its cash distributions to Unitholders for that year, the Final Year End Distribution payable to the Unitholders may, at the option of the Manager, include a distribution of additional Units (including fractions thereof) of such Series of Units having a value reflecting the amount, in whole or in part, of such excess.
 The value of each additional Unit to be issued shall be \$10.00.
 Such a distribution of additional Units would likely be followed by a consolidation of the Units to reset the Net Asset Value per Unit at \$10.00.

 On each quarterly distribution, 0.25% of the book value per Unit, determined as of the applicable Calculation Date, may be deducted from the distribution otherwise payable to Series A Unitholders for each Series A Unit held by them on such Calculation Date, in order to provide the funds available to pay the Trailer Fee.
 If at any Distribution Payment Date there are insufficient funds to pay the Trailer Fee from the distribution otherwise payable to Series A Unitholders, the Manager will redeem a sufficient number of Units from each Series A Unitholder to pay the Trailer Fee payable by such Series A Unitholder.
+See "Securities Offered - Series".